-Pressure urticaria is an uncommon form of physical urticaria.
-Patients who have had urticaria for more than 6 weeks are given the diagnosis of chronic urticaria.
-This distinction is important because an inciting event or etiology is not identified for the majority of patients with chronic urticaria—hence the often-used term chronic idiopathic urticaria (CIU).
-A proportion of patients with chronic urticaria have physical urticaria, which is urticaria incited by a physical stimulus, such as cold, vibration, or pressure.
+Pressure urticaria is a rare entity of physical urticaria, a subset of chronic urticaria, which presents with erythematous swelling at sites of pressure.
+Chronic urticaria is diagnosed when patients have ongoing urticaria for more than 6 weeks.
+An inciting event or etiology is usually not identified for patients with chronic urticaria, and the term chronic idiopathic urticaria (CIU) is often used.
+A proportion of patients diagnosed with chronic urticaria have physical urticaria, which is urticaria caused by a physical stimulus, such as mechanical (friction, vibration, pressure), thermal, or electromagnetic waves.

-Pressure urticaria may occur immediately (within minutes) after a pressure stimulus.
-More commonly, however, it develops 4-6 hours after a pressure stimulus.
-For this reason, the term delayed pressure urticaria (DPU) is commonly used.
-The wheals may last for 8-72 hours.
-The hands, feet, trunk, buttocks, legs, and face are the areas most commonly affected.
-Lesions can be induced by a variety of stimuli, including standing, walking, wearing of tight clothes, or sitting on a hard surface.
+Pressure urticaria may occur immediately (within minutes) or more commonly 4-6 hours after a pressure stimulus.
+For this reason, the term delayed pressure urticaria (DPU) is typically used.
+It appears as an erythematous, cutaneous, and often subcutaneous edema.
+The reaction may last up to 72 hours and can be associated with pruritus, burning, and pain.
+Pressure sites, including the hands, feet, trunk, buttocks, and legs, are most commonly affected.
+Lesions can be induced by a variety of stimuli, including standing, walking, wearing of tight clothes, and sitting or leaning on a hard surface.
+See the image below.

 For further information on urticaria, see Contact Syndrome Urticaria, Dermographism Urticaria, and Solar Urticaria.
 For patient education resources, see the Allergy Center and the Skin, Hair, and Nails Center, as well as Hives and Angioedema.

-Histamine levels are increased in lesional skin, and intracellular histamine levels are decreased in peripheral white blood cells.
-Despite these findings and the finding of increased stimulated histamine release, histamine is not likely to be the sole mediator in pressure urticaria, given the relative unresponsiveness of the condition to antihistamine treatment.
+Histamine levels are increased in the lesional skin, while intracellular histamine levels are decreased in peripheral white blood cells.
+There is also an increased stimulation of histamine release.
+Despite these findings, histamine is unlikely to be the sole mediator in pressure urticaria.
+This is further demonstrated in the inconsistent effectiveness of antihistamine treatment in pressure urticaria.

-Other possible mediators include eosinophils (as suggested by the presence of eosinophilia), eosinophil cationic protein (ECP), and eosinophil cationic factor (ECF) found in biopsy specimens from some patients with DPU, particularly bullous DPU.
-Elevated concentrations of interleukin (IL)-5 and IL-6 and of leukotrienes have also been found in lesional skin of pressure urticaria patients.[7, 8] Abnormalities in platelets and fibrin or fibrinolysis are also being investigated.[9, 10]
+Other mediators are believed to be involved.
+This includes eosinophils (as suggested by the presence of eosinophilia), eosinophil cationic protein (ECP), and eosinophil cationic factor (ECF) found in biopsy specimens from select patients with DPU, particularly those with bullous DPU.
+In addition, elevated concentrations of interleukin (IL)–1a, IL-5, and IL-6; tumor necrosis factor (TNF)–alpha; and leukotrienes have also been found in lesional skin of pressure urticaria patients.[10, 11, 12] Vascular endothelial growth factor has also been found to be elevated in patients with DPU.
+Abnormalities in platelets and fibrin or fibrinolysis have also been investigated.[14, 15] Systemic inflammation has also been suggested with elevations seen in C-reactive protein (CRP) and sCD40L, a platelet activator.[16, 17]

 Pressure stimuli may include the following:

-Occasionally, DPU is aggravated by heat, aspirin, or menstruation.
+Occasionally, delayed pressure urticaria (DPU) is aggravated by heat, aspirin, or menstruation.
 Exacerbation of the condition during medical procedures is a reasonable possibility; urticaria flares following endoscopy have been described.

-DPU is generally considered a rare entity; some investigators suggest that it is less uncommon than is usually assumed but appears to be rare because it is not consistently recognized.
+Delayed pressure urticaria (DPU) is generally considered a rare entity; however, this may be due to the fact that it is not consistently recognized.
 One study of 2310 patients with urticaria seen over 32 years found the prevalence of DPU to be 2%.

 The peak age of onset of DPU is in the 20s and 30s (range, 5-63 y).
 DPU is slightly more common in men than in women.

-Quality-of-life (QOL) tools have demonstrated that patients with urticaria can show impairments in QOL scores similar to those seen in patients with cardiac disease or chronic dermatoses such as psoriasis and atopic eczema.
+Quality-of-life (QOL) tools have demonstrated that patients with urticaria can show impairments in QOL scores similar to those seen in patients with chronic dermatoses such as psoriasis and atopic eczema.
 QOL scores were lowest for energy, social isolation, emotional reaction, and sleep disturbance.
-The dimension of daily living activities was more profoundly impaired in patients with CIU than in those with atopic eczema or psoriasis.

 The lesions may be pruritic, painful, or burning.
 They can occur on any cutaneous surface and may mimic angioedema.
 With severe episodes, patients may experience fever, malaise, fatigue, chills, headache, and generalized arthralgias.
 Affected areas can be refractory to the development of new lesions for 1-2 days.

-An elevated white blood cell (WBC) count or neutrophilia may be present.[16, 17] Complement levels are normal.
+An elevated white blood cell (WBC) count or neutrophilia may be present.[23, 24] Complement levels are normal.

 Some patients with delayed pressure urticaria (DPU) also have concomitant chronic idiopathic urticaria (CIU).
-The following ancillary testing can be helpful in patients with CIU[18, 19] :
+The following ancillary testing can be helpful in patients with CIU[25, 26] :

-Pressure challenge testing (with the dermographometer or the suspended-weight method) may be performed for DPU.
+Pressure challenge testing (with the dermographometer or the suspended-weight method) may be performed for delayed pressure urticaria (DPU).
 Because therapy may influence test results, it is recommended that testing be performed at a time when therapy has been interrupted or stopped; however, some patients may have more severe disease that does not allow this.
 Repetitive testing can be used to assess response to therapy.

 Multiple methods of applying measured amounts of pressure can be used to test for the development of DPU.
 A consensus conference review suggests using the following approaches :